HAWKZ4/Redux-Blog/README.md

 1. **Create a Post**: Click on the "Create Post" button and fill in the required fields.

 2. **Interact with a Post**: Click on any of the interaction buttons (like, love, coffee, wow, rocket) to increase the count for that specific post.

-## 📄 License

-This project is for learning purposes and does not include licensing information.